Keyboard shortcuts

 Breaking the comparison lower bound

-This lower bound does not apply if we use operations other than comparisons.
-If the keys are integers, we can look at individual digits.
-If the keys are bounded, we can use them as array indices.
+This lower bound however does not apply if we use operations other than comparisons and know more about the values in the underlying array.
+For example, if the values are integers, we can look at their individual digits.
+And if the values are bounded, we can use them as array indices.
 These non-comparison-based operations give us additional information that comparison-based algorithms cannot access, and this is what allows us to sort faster.

-The trade-off is generality: comparison-based sorting works for any totally ordered type, while the algorithms in this chapter require specific key structure (integers, bounded range, uniform distribution).
+The obvious trade-off we are making here is generality: comparison-based sorting works for any totally ordered type, while the algorithms in this chapter require specific value structure (integers, bounded range, uniform distribution).

 Counting sort

 Counting sort is the simplest linear-time sorting algorithm.
-It works for non-negative integer keys in a known range and sorts by counting how many times each value appears.
+It works for non-negative integer values in a known range and sorts by counting how many times each value appears.

 The algorithm